peplin/virtualbox-cookbook/README.md

 Changes
 =======

-## v2.0
+## v2.0.1

-* Update to Virtualbox 5.1 as default
+* Update to Virtualbox-5.1 as default
-* Point to new VirtualBox Ubuntu 2016 signing key
+* Point to new signing keys for Ubuntu and RHEL
+* Expand test kitchen to test on Debian, Ubuntu, and centos-6
+* Add inspec test to verify install of VirtualBox-5.1

 ## v1.0.4
 * Add chefignore